Welcome to the New Dry Plate Era!

 -You are agitating to aggressively

-Yellow/foggy spots on the negative
+Yellow/foggy spots on the positive

 SOLUTION: Make sure to properly wash the plate after fixing it in fresh water for at least 10min, changing the water a couple of times if you are using dev. trays.

-Tiny white spots/bubbles on the negative
+Tiny white spots/bubbles on the positive

 They can mostly be traced back to the dust present on the plate during exposure.
 Even though we do our best to keep air bubbles to a minimum while coating it is still possible for some micro bubbles to be present on the plate.

 SOLUTION: Brush the plate with a flat soft-hair brush before insertion in the dark slide to remove any dust.
-Bubbles from coating can only be removed with retouching the negative either manually or using adequate software.
+Bubbles from coating can only be removed with retouching the positive either manually or using adequate software.

-HOW TO STORE THE NEGATIVES?
+HOW TO STORE THE POSITIVES?